Michaelpalacce/HomeLab/README.md

 # Backup ( Velero )
 Velero allows me to backup selected namespaces and ( with the help of restic ) ship the data to different sources.
-In my case in using the velero AWS plugin.
+In my case I'm using the velero AWS plugin.

 The velero backup runs on a schedule every day during the evening hours.